Paul McCartney: 1960–1970: The Beatles

 In 1966, the Beatles released the album Revolver.
 Featuring sophisticated lyrics, studio experimentation, and an expanded repertoire of musical genres ranging from innovative string arrangements to psychedelic rock, the album marked an artistic leap for the Beatles.
 The first of three consecutive McCartney A-sides, the single "Paperback Writer" preceded the LP's release.
 The Beatles produced a short promotional film for the song, and another for its B-side, "Rain".
 The films, described by Harrison as "the forerunner of videos", aired on The Ed Sullivan Show and Top of the Pops in June 1966.
 Revolver also included McCartney's "Eleanor Rigby", which featured a string octet.
-According to Gould, the song is "a neoclassical tour de force ... a true hybrid, conforming to no recognizable style or genre of song".
+According to Jonathan Gould, the song is "a neoclassical tour de force ... a true hybrid, conforming to no recognizable style or genre of song".
 Except for some backing vocals, the song included only McCartney's lead vocal and the strings arranged by producer George Martin.

 The band gave their final commercial concert at the end of their 1966 US tour.
 Later that year, McCartney completed his first musical project independent of the group—a film score for the UK production The Family Way.
 The score was a collaboration with Martin, who used two McCartney themes to write thirteen variations.
 The soundtrack failed to chart, but it won McCartney an Ivor Novello Award for Best Instrumental Theme.

 Upon the end of the Beatles' performing career, McCartney sensed unease in the band and wanted them to maintain creative productivity.
 He pressed them to start a new project, which became Sgt.
 Pepper's Lonely Hearts Club Band, widely regarded as rock's first concept album.
 McCartney was inspired to create a new persona for the group, to serve as a vehicle for experimentation and to demonstrate to their fans that they had musically matured.
 He invented the fictional band of the album's title track.
 As McCartney explained, "We were fed up with being the Beatles.
 We really hated that fucking four little mop-top approach.
 We were not boys we were men ... and [we] thought of ourselves as artists rather than just performers."

 Starting in November 1966, the band adopted an experimental attitude during recording sessions for the album.
 Their recording of "A Day in the Life" required a forty-piece orchestra, which Martin and McCartney took turns conducting.
 The sessions produced the double A-side single "Strawberry Fields Forever"/"Penny Lane" in February 1967, and the LP followed in June.
 Based on an ink drawing by McCartney, the LP's cover included a collage designed by pop artists Peter Blake and Jann Haworth, featuring the Beatles in costume as the Sgt.
 Pepper's Lonely Hearts Club Band, standing with a host of celebrities.
 The cover piqued a frenzy of analysis.